SAP-samples/digital-manufacturing-extension-samples/docs/Exercise4.1.md

 1. Access to your Kyma Dashboard.
 ![](assets/Exercise1.1_AccessKymaDashboard.png)

-2. Under the "Namespaces" section, click the "Add new namespace" button to create a new namespace.
+2. Under the "Namespaces" section, click the "Create Namespace" button to create a new namespace.
 ![](assets/Exercise1.1_AddNewNamespace2.png)

 3. Enter the name of your namespace, e.g dev.